hashicorp/swingset/packages/swingset/README.md

 Welcome to Swingset.
 Swingset is a drop-in component documentation system built for Next.js's App Router and React Server Components.

+> **Note**
+> Swingset is currently under active development.
+We're actively iterating on the core features and APIs, and some things may change.

 ## Installation

 Install `swingset` with your package manager of choice: